 Bangunan Sultan Abdul Samad is one of the historical landmarks of Kuala Lumpur and Malaysia.
 Situated at the Independence Square (better known as Dataran Merdeka amongst the locals), this stunning building features a great mixing of Moorish, Victorian and Mogul architectures.
 It used to function as the British Administration’s Secretariat building and used to become home to Malaysia’s highest court.
 Now, Bangunan Sultan Abdul Samad rightfully locates the offices of the Ministry of Information, Communications and Cultures (Kementerian Penerangan, Komunikasi dan Kebudayaan Malaysia).

 Genting Highlands, Pahang

 There is one place in Malaysia that can provide sheer fun and entertainment to you – Genting Highlands.
 Located on top of the Titiwangsa Mountains, this hill resort provides comprehensive indoor and outdoor theme parks, as well as a legit casino.
 Plus, there are many world-class show performances and concerts that are being often held in this fun place.
 There are also other family-friendly entertainments in this place such as Highlands Mushroom Farm and Genting Strawberry Farm.

 Redang Island, Terengganu

-Redang Islands is another breathtaking island in Malaysia that can amaze you with its clear crystal water, white sandy beaches, marvelous marine life and high-end resorts.
-It is a great place for snorkeling and scuba diving activities.
+Redang Islands is another breathtaking island in Malaysia that can amaze you with its clear crystal water, white sandy beaches, marvellous marine life and high-end resorts.
+It is a great place for snorkelling and scuba diving activities.
 Redang is so majestic and rich of beautiful marine fishes, so much so that you can even see a huge stingray swimming right near the beach.